Maud Angelica Behn: Birth and baptism

 Maud Angelica Behn was born on 29 April 2003 at The National Hospital, a University Hospital in Oslo, Norway, where her mother had also been born.
 Her great-great-grandmother was Maud of Wales, youngest daughter of King Edward VII of the United Kingdom.

-Behn was christened at Slottskapellet, Royal Palace, Oslo, Norway on 2 July 2003, the one-hundredth birthday of her great-grandfather, King Olav V of Norway.
-Her godparents are her grandfather King Harald V, her uncle Crown Prince Haakon, Princess Alexandra of Sayn-Wittgenstein-Berleburg, her aunt Anja Sabrina Bjørshol, her mother's cousin Marianne Ulrichsen, the actor Kåre Conradi and the politician Trond Giske.
+Behn was christened at Slottskapellet, Royal Palace, Oslo, Norway on 2 July 2003, the one-hundredth birthday of her great-grandfather King Olav V. Her grandfather King Harald V, uncle Crown Prince Haakon, aunt Anja Sabrina Bjørshol, maternal first cousin once removed Marianne Ulrichsen, Princess Alexandra of Sayn-Wittgenstein-Berleburg, the actor Kåre Conradi and the politician Trond Giske stood as godparents.

-She has two younger sisters, Leah Isadora Behn, born on 8 April 2005, and Emma Tallulah Behn, born on 29 September 2008.
+She has two younger sisters, Leah Isadora Behn, a beauty entrepreneur, and Emma Tallulah Behn, a show jumping champion.

-The web site of the Norwegian royal family names the members of the family as King Harald and Queen Sonja, Crown Prince Haakon, Crown Princess Mette-Marit, Princess Ingrid Alexandra, Prince Sverre Magnus, Princess Märtha Louise, her three daughters, and Princess Astrid.

 Succession to the throne

 Maud Angelica Behn is the eldest grandchild of Norway's King Harald and Queen Sonja.
 In 1990, the Norwegian constitution was changed, introducing full cognatic primogeniture to the Norwegian throne, so that the eldest child, regardless of sex, comes first in the line of succession.
 However, this change was made without displacing Crown Prince Haakon, as it only affects those born after 1989.
 Controversially, women born between 1971 and 1989 (in practice, only Behn's mother Märtha Louise), were given succession rights, but primogeniture would not apply.
-At present, she is fifth in the line of succession to the Norwegian throne.
+At present, she is fourth in the line of succession to the Norwegian throne.